s-l-h/cat/README.md

 ## Contributing

-Feel free to contribute to CAT by creating issues or submitting pull requests.
+Feel free to contribute to 🐈 by creating issues or submitting pull requests.
 Your contributions are welcome and appreciated.

 ## License

-CAT is open-source software licensed under the MIT License.
+🐈 is open-source software licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.